rtfmbrah/nvidia-vaapi-driver-nvenc/README.md

    - `vainfo`
 2. Enable driver logs:
    - `NVD_LOG=1`
-3. Verify fallback behavior:
-   - if you see `OpenH264`, client fell back to software encode
-   - if you see `HW encode context closed without output frames`, VAAPI encode context did not produce bitstream before teardown
-4. Compare X11 vs Wayland behavior:
+3. Compare X11 vs Wayland behavior:
    - artifacts only on one platform usually indicate capture-path differences, not pure encoder failure

 ## License

 This fork stays under the upstream MIT license.
 Keep `COPYING` in the repository and preserve upstream notices.

-If you merge code from other repositories:
-- confirm license compatibility first
-- keep attribution in commit history and documentation
-- add explicit notices if required by source licenses